Disney delays ‘Black Widow,’ Spielberg’s ‘West Side Story’

 But the delays of Disney’s upcoming blockbusters reinforce the growing exodus from 2020 among the blockbusters that hadn’t already uprooted to next year.
 Following tepid ticket sales for Warner Bros.’
 “Tenet” in a U.S. theatrical marketplace where about 30% of cinemas remain closed, Warner Bros.’
 “Wonder Woman 1984” moved from October to Christmas and Universal Pictures’ “Candyman” postponed to next year.

 Given the interconnected nature of Marvel releases, the latest delay of “Black Widow” had a domino effect on other films.
+Destin Daniel Cretton’s “Shang Chi and the Legend of the Ten Rings,” starring Simu Liu as the martial arts hero, is now slated for July 9, 2021, instead of May 7.
 Chloé Zhao “Eternals,” with Angelina Jolie, Gemma Chan and Kumail Nanjiani, moves from February to Nov.
 5, 2021.

-Destin Daniel Cretton’s “Shang Chi and the Legend of the Ten Rings,” starring Simu Liu as the martial arts hero, is now slated for July 9, 2021, instead of May 7.
+“Marvel made the right and responsible decision,” Nanjiani said on Twitter.
+“There’s a pandemic.
+Nothing is more important than health and lives.
+I can’t tell people to go to a movie theater until I feel safe going to one.”

 The Ben Affleck-Ana de Armas thriller “Deep Water” was also pushed from November until August next year.